FaisalQ07/amazon_products_streaming/README.md

 # Stream Processing of Amazon Products Information to Identify Trends and Patterns

 # Introduction & Goals
-- The primary goal of this project is to build a data processing pipeline that could utillize the modern tech stack for data engineering.
+- The objective of this project is to build a data processing pipeline that could utillize the modern tech stack for data engineering.
   The teck stack is the classic data engineering platform blueprint comprising of:
     * API connecting to the data source.
     * Buffer, to persist the data temporarily until they are ready to be processed